monicahq/monica/docs/installation/docker.md

 $ sudo /usr/sbin/apachectl start
 ```

+Now select one of these methods to be up and running quickly:

 #### Use docker-compose to run a pre-built image

-This is the easiest and fastest way to try MonicaHQ!
+This is the easiest and fastest way to try Monica!
 Use this process
 if you want to download the newest image from Docker Hub and run it
 with a pre-packaged MySQL database.